What is Spinal Fusion?

 Dr. Siddiqi will review your symptoms and previous medical history in full detail with you, as well as perform diagnostic evaluations, before recommending spinal fusion.

-How Long Will It Take To Recover?
+How Long Will It Take To Recover from Spine Fusion?

 After surgery, patients will use a pain control pump while still in the hospital to help manage post-surgery pain.
 The patient simply presses a button to deliver a predetermined amount of narcotic pain medication through an IV.
-The pump only is used for the first few days following surgery.

 Post-surgery pain treatment options include oral medications and intravenous injections.
 Dr. Siddiqi may require that you wear a brace during the early days of your postoperative period.